shubham9411/blog/_posts/2012-07-22-beware-of-creating-ssh-folder-by-hand-when-selinux-is-turned-on.md

 share: true
 ---

 I was experimenting with `chef` to manage our Linux boxes.
-As a standard practice, our application user `deployer` is home'd in `/applications/deployer` rather than the usual `/home/deployer`.
+As a standard practice, our application user `deployer` is homed in `/applications/deployer` rather than the usual `/home/deployer`.

 To enable password less login, I appended my public key to `~/.ssh/authorized_keys`

      ssh-copy-id -i ~/.ssh/id_rsa deployer@remote.server

-The first time I run this command, I will be prompted for a password so as to install my key.
-After this, I can run the below command to login without a password
+The first time I run this command, I will be prompted for a password to install my key.
+After this, I can run the below command to login without a password:

     ssh -i ~/.ssh/id_rsa deployer@remote.server

 However, that did not work as expected.

 For some reason, `sshd` was unable to read the `authorized_keys` file.
 I checked all the usual things.. all looked fine.
 Everything seem to work just fine when `SELinux` was running in `permissive` mode on the remote server, but not when it was in `enforcing` mode.

-Discovered that if `.ssh` folder was created by hand (or even the folder containing `.ssh` folder), we need to do few additional things
+Discovered that if `.ssh` folder was created by hand (or even the folder containing `.ssh` folder), we need to do few additional things.

 **Step 1:**

-Open this file `/etc/selinux/targeted/contexts/files/file_contexts.homedirs` and append the following line to the bottom
+Open this file /etc/selinux/targeted/contexts/files/file_contexts.homedirs and append the following line to the bottom

      /applications/deployer/[^/]*/\.ssh(/.*)?     system_u:object_r:ssh_home_t:s0